QGP Physics from Attractor Perturbations: The transverse perturbations

 so that only the unprimed integration constants $C_1,\dots,C_6$ are independent.
 Recall also that each of the perturbations appearing above depends on the wave vector $\bm k$, and so do the coefficients $C_1,\dots,C_6$.

-The remaining quantities appearing in \rfes{eq:transmis} above are determined in terms of the parameters of the theory and do not depend on the initial state.
+The remaining quantities appearing in \rfes{eq:MIS_finitek} above are determined in terms of the parameters of the theory and do not depend on the initial state.
 The parameters appearing in the exponentials are given by

-where $c_\alpha =\sqrt{(1+4\alpha^2)/3}$ is the modified (asymptotic) speed of sound.
+where \be \cmis =\sqrt{\f{1}{3}(1+4\alpha^2)} \ee is the asymptotic speed of sound of MIS theory, which remains subluminal as long as $\alpha^2<1/2$ (or $C_\tau > 2 C_\eta$).
 The constant coefficients $A_i$ are the leading contributions to eigenvalues of the coupled linear equations describing perturbations around the attractor.
-They are real, positive and independent of the wave vectors $k$, implying stability of the attractor against transverse perturbations regardless of their scales.
+They are real, positive and independent of the wave vectors $k$, implying stability of the attractor against transverse perturbations regardless of their amplitudes.
 Note that the quantities $\omega_1=-\omega_2$ and $\omega_5=-\omega_6$ are actually functions of $\tau$, which also have a nontrivial dependence on the wave vectors $k$.
 At late times these quantities approach frequencies of oscillation which become harmonic in that domain.